Preventing Childhood Lead Poisoning Webinars & Resources

 CME Accreditation

-AAFP Prescribed credit is accepted by the American Medical Association (AMA) as equivalent to AMA PRA Category 1 credit(s)™ toward the AMA Physician’s Recognition Award (PRA).
+AAFP Prescribed credit is accepted by the AMA as equivalent to AMA PRA Category 1 credit(s)™ toward the AMA PRA.
 When applying for the AMA PRA, Prescribed credit earned must be reported as Prescribed, not as Category 1.

 To receive CME credit after completing the webinar, please complete the evaluation linked above, report your credit to the AAFP, and print the CME certificate linked above for your records.